SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 The code above calls the ``continue`` keyword whenever it matches a vowel or a space, causing the current iteration of the loop to end immediately and to jump straight to the start of the next iteration.
-This behavior makes it possible to match (and ignore) only the vowel and space characters, rather than requiring the if block to match every character that should get printed.

 .. _ControlFlow_Break: